 Gotcha!
-It’s actually pronounced “Gur-ta."
-Outside of Germans, five-time Jeopardy champions, and bus drivers, not a lot of local folk know that.
+The Goethe pronunciation is “Gur-ta."
+Outside of Germans, five-time Jeopardy champions, and bus drivers, few locals actually know how to pronounce Goethe.
 “But what’s in a name?” wrote William Shakespeare.
 And just like Johann Wolfgang von Goethe, Willie The Shake has a Chicago street named after him.
 Except, unlike Goethe, most people can pronounce his name.

 Paulina has an “eye” in it.
 Just like Cuyler, which was named for Edward Cuyler, who built a railroad between Chicago and Janesville, Wisconsin.